jchristgit/bolt/docs/cogs/automod.md

   sent by a single user.
 For example, configuration set with `.usw set LINKS 4 10` will allow *4* links sent within *10* seconds.

+- `MENTIONS`

+  The `MENTIONS` filter checks for the total amount of (user) mentions in messages sent by a single user.
+For example, configuration set with `.usw set MENTIONS 3 5` will allow *3* mentions in *5* seconds.

 - `NEWLINES`

   The `NEWLINES` filter checks for total amount of newlines in messages